joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/31/crosswords/daily-puzzle-2025-04-01.html

 **A's owner John Fisher says he's confident, not nervous, as team begins Sacramento tenure**\
 `Will construction on a new ballpark in Las Vegas start this summer?
-"I only hope so," the A's owner said.`\
+"I hope so," the A's owner said.`\
 https://nytimes.com/athletic/6245853/2025/03/31/athletics-owner-john-fisher-sacramento/

 **Corrections: April 1, 2025**\